 Note by the Secretariat*

 The text reproduced below was prepared by the Secretariat for consideration by the World Forum.
-It takes into account the results and decisions taken at 182nd session (ECE/TRANS/WP.29/1155) and its 183rd session (ECE/TRANS/WP.29/1157), comments from European Commission, Japan, United States of America, GRVA and GRSP, and the proposed agenda for its 184th session (ECE/TRANS/WP.29/1158) and updates also the information on the work of the six subsidiary Working Parties to WP.29.
+It takes into account the results and decisions taken at 184th session (ECE/TRANS/WP.29/1159) and its 185th session (ECE/TRANS/WP.29/1161), comments from GRBP, GRVA, GRSG and GRE, and the proposed agenda for its 186th session (ECE/TRANS/WP.29/1162) and updates also the information on the work of the six subsidiary Working Parties to WP.29.

 Programme of Work of the World Forum for Harmonization of Vehicle Regulations and its Subsidiary Bodies